leviipope/finance-dashboard/README.md

 - ✅ user data deletion option

 ### Known bugs
-- after changing the password, the program cant decrypt the data
 - currency detection isnt working (defaulting to HUF)
 - when pressing enter on login page, nothing happens

 # Questlog
 - demo mode: so user doesnt have to upload a file
 - ✅ convert welcome message in sidebar to a st.toast() instead
     - (and maybe even the failed to upload x rows st.warning() too)